mgill2190/training/SimpleShipment/README.md

 * Carrier
 * ETA

-I want to click a hyperlink on each reference to show a shipment page (as per UI mockup) and be able to edit any shipment field, apart from the shipment reference which cannot be changed.
-Any changes to these shipment fields can be saved.
+I want to click a hyperlink on each reference to show a shipment page (as per UI mockup) and be able to edit any shipment field.
+Any changes to these shipment fields can be saved, apart from the shipment reference which cannot be changed.

 ![UI Mockup](https://s3-eu-west-1.amazonaws.com/warrant-group-files/training/SimpleShipment+Mock+UI.png "UI Mockup")